open-rmf/rmf-web/packages/reporting-server/README.md

 * MySQL
 * MariaDB

-by default it uses a in-memory sqlite instance, to use other databases, install rmf-server with the relevalent extras
+by default it uses a PostgreSQL instance, to use other databases, install rmf-server with the relevalent extras

 * PostgreSQL - postgres
 * MySQL - mysql